-Revenue consists of goods sold net of rebates, returns, taxes and similar allowances.
+Revenue consists of goods sold and services provided, net of rebates, returns, taxes and similar allowances.
 Revenue is measured at the fair value of the considerations received or receivable.

 Sales of goods

 Revenue from sales of goods is usually recognised upon delivery and transfer of ownerships of the goods pursuing all the following conditions are satisfied.